kelbri10/The-Key-Shop/readME.md

 ## Task List
 - [ ] Replace Lorem Ipsum with Website copy
 - [ ] Integrate Hamburger Menu for Smaller Screen Sizes
+- [ ] Add feature for Customer to edit quantity of items in their cart
+- [ ] Add delete button if Customer wants to remove an item from their cart
 - [ ] Optimize fetch data from database
 - [ ] Fix Bug on Product Page where footer does not reach the bottom